 Martino Gamper says, ‘There is no perfect chair.’
-Some ten years ago, the London-based, Italian-born furniture designer initiated his project, 100 Chairs in 100 Days.
-He made a chair a day for a hundred days by collaging components of old found chairs.
-By blending their stylistic and structural elements, he generated perverse, poetic, and humorous hybrids—each unique.
-Creative restrictions were key to the experiment—being limited to materials at hand and the time available.
-Gamper's ‘three-dimensional sketchbook’ brought him international recognition.
-It was exhibited in London in 2007, at the Milan Triennale in 2009, and at San Francisco’s Yerba Buena Center for the Arts in 2010.
+Some ten years ago, the London-based, Italian-born furniture designer initiates his project, 100 Chairs in 100 Days.
+He makes a chair a day for a hundred days by collaging bits of old found chairs.
+By blending their stylistic and structural elements, he generates perverse, poetic, and humorous hybrids—each unique.
+Creative restrictions are key to the experiment—being limited to materials at hand and the time available.
+Gamper's ‘three-dimensional sketchbook’ brings him international recognition.
+It's exhibited in London in 2007, at the Milan Triennale in 2009, and at San Francisco’s Yerba Buena Center for the Arts in 2010.
 For our show, ninety-nine chairs are lent by Nina Yashar, of Nilufar Gallery, Milan.
-When Gamper visited New Zealand to install the exhibition, he made a hundredth chair, especially for our show.
+When Gamper visits New Zealand to install the show, he makes a hundredth chair, especially for our show—Kiwino.